Travel assistance for those aged 5 to 16 with SEND

 This is regardless of their SEND.
 More information can be found at:

-We will consider the needs and circumstances of children who do not meet this criteria and have an Education, Health and Care (EHC) plan.
+We will consider the needs and circumstances of children who do not meet these criteria and have an Education, Health and Care (EHC) plan.
 We will provide travel assistance for these children where necessary.
 We will consider their ability to walk to school (with an adult if needed) and other health and safety concerns related to their SEND.

 We will only provide assistance when the child is attending the nearest suitable school to their home.
 This is the nearest maintained school to the child’s home that can meet the child’s needs.
 The EHC plan may name the parents’ or carers’ choice of school, but if the child’s needs could be met at a nearer school, the County Council may not provide assistance.

 Young people aged over 16 and in school year 12 and above do not automatically get free school transport.
-See the our section, travel assistance for those aged 16 to 19 with SEND section for further information:
+See the travel assistance for those aged 16 to 19 with SEND section for further information:

 If a child does not have an EHCP, but is unable to walk to school or use public transport due to a medical condition, or their parent/carer is unable to accompany them due to their own medical condition, we may still be able to provide assistance with transport.
 Please visit the following page for further information: